 - Credit history factors into Direct PLUS Loans

 - Interest accrues while you are in school for some loans

 Private student loans are available with banks, credit unions, and other private lenders.
 The interest rates with private loans are typically higher than with federal loans.
 In addition, some private lenders may offer low but variable interest rates on loans.
 Your credit score will determine whether you qualify for a private loan and what your interest rate will be.

-Some of the most popular private lenders are Sallie Mae, Wells Fargo, and College Ave, just to name a few.
+Some of the most popular private lenders are Sallie Mae and College Ave, just to name a couple.

 - The application process is easier and everyone is eligible to qualify

 - You can borrow more than the limit for federal loans to meet your educational needs (the limit is usually cost of attendance minus any other aid received)